RobinHankin/schwarzschild/inst/JOSE/paper.md

 # Functionality and usage

-The `schwarzschild` package presents heavily documented and structured R code that demonstrates different aspects of physics near a spherically symmetric black hole.
+The `schwarzschild` package presents structured R code with extensive inline documentation as part of an educational resource package.
+The package creates mathematically accurate diagrams illustrating different aspects of physics near a spherically symmetric black hole.
 Physical processes such as null geodesics and freely falling objects are simulated near a Schwarzschild black hole by the R functionality of the package; one side-effect is the the creation of usable and accurate PDF images.

+\newcommand\latexcode[1]{#1}

 The package defines over twenty functions that are called for their side-effect of plotting a diagram of spacetime in the vicinity of a black hole.
+The principal such function would be `schwarzschild()`, which shows a spacetime diagram near a non-spinning stationary black hole using Schwarzschild coordinates but many other coordinate systems are available including Kruskal-Szekeres (`kruskal()` and variants),
+\latexcode{Lema\^{\i}tre} coordinates (`lemaitre()`) and others.

 The code itself is maintainable, extensible, and makes the connection between physics and plotted diagram explicit.
 The package is written to behave well in the wider ecology of R software.